Dairy-Free Pineapple Mango Smoothie for First Trimester Bloating

 Preparation Instructions

-- Add all the ingredients to a blender: frozen pineapple, frozen mango, Greek yogurt, grated or ground ginger, honey, oats, lemon juice, and coconut water.
+- Add all the ingredients to a blender: pineapple, mango, ginger, honey, oats, lemon juice, and coconut water.

 - Blend on high speed until the mixture is completely smooth and creamy.